0x90JMP/0x90JMP.github.io/_posts/2026-06-24-api-series-static-detection.md

 ## What Comes Next

-The import table problem is solvable without modifying the payload at all.
-Instead of declaring `[DllImport]` at compile time — which hard-codes the function names into the IAT — you resolve function addresses at runtime by reading the Process Environment Block yourself.
+The import table flags the binary as suspicious to any analyst or tool doing risk scoring.
+But ThreatCheck showed Defender’s static engine does not fire on the imports alone.

-Before getting there, Part 2 takes a step back and explains what happens under the hood when you call a Windows API: the full path from your code through `kernel32.dll` and `ntdll.dll` down to the syscall boundary, and exactly where EDRs insert their hooks along that path.
-Understanding the call stack is what makes the later evasion techniques make sense.
+Part 2 tests the next assumption: at runtime, does making these API calls trigger detection?
+We trace the full path of a `VirtualAllocEx` call from your code through the Windows API layers to the kernel, map exactly where different EDRs instrument that path, and then run the injection against a live MDE-protected system to see what actually happens.

 - **[API Series Part 2: The Windows API Call Stack and Where EDRs Hook](/posts/api-series-call-stack/)**